 I’ve heard rumors that two endings are always filmed, with the homeowners saying both “We’re going to love it!” and “We’re going to list it!”
 Then the producers choose which one to air during the final edit.

-So…if that’s true (and I don’t know for sure), then the outcome has nothing to do with what happened in real life.
+So…if that’s true, then the outcome has nothing to do with what happened in real life.
 At least not all the time.

 A reader named Jen wrote me about this, saying:

 Many people that appear on the show have no intentions of actually moving, but signed up for the show so they could get their renovations done at a discount.
 I’m not sure what the actual discount is, perhaps lower labor costs, but it’s cheaper than if they had hired an independent contractor to do the work.

 If she’s right, then it would make sense for the producers to choose how each episode ends.
 Otherwise most homeowners would end up loving their newly remodeled houses and staying put, and poor David would never get to “win.”